atanas-zlatev-98/Braga-Luxury-Watches/README.md

 Hello!
 This is my project, it was created using the following technologies: HTML, CSS, JavaScript and a little bit of JQuery and Bootstrap.
 It's a website for luxury watches, that has few categories: Rolex, Patek Philippe, Jacob & Co and a category for men or women's watches and watches that are on Sale.
 The website has a sorting mechanism that sorts the rendered products by: Price(Ascending or Descending) and by Name(A-z and Z-a).
 Also a filtering mechanism that filters by: Brand, Material, Size and Gender(Male or Female);

+***Note***

+* In order for the products to be displayed the server must be started, before you start the server, you will need to install the node_modules by running npm install in the Node folders terminal.
+The server is listed at port 3000.

+* After you installed the node_modules, simply run nodemon index.js to start the server.

 ***Parts of the website that work and how it was achieved***

 * Loading and retrieving the products - i stored the products on a local server and im retrieving them by a function that uses Ajax, i have an empty array that i store the response from the ajax call for the rendering of the products.